hafsa110/hackathon-teratec-2024/README.md

-# Hackaton Teratec 2024 Edition
+# Hackaton Teratec 2024 Edition - Team 12

 You will find our report in here and also in e-mail we sent you.